Thymosin Alpha‑1 vs Beta‑4: Immune-Boosting Peptides Explained

 Thymosin Alpha-1 is known to stimulate T-lymphocyte activity and maturation, enhancing the body’s innate immune response.

-At Spartan Peptides, we’re deeply familiar with Thymosin Alpha-1’s science-backed benefits.
-(For a closer look at how Tα1 strengthens immune defenses, see our blog post on Strengthening your immune system with Thymosin Alpha-1.)
+At Spartan Peptides, we’re deeply familiar with Thymosin Alpha-1’s science-backed benefits.)
 Research suggests Tα1 can increase T-cell counts, boost antibody production, and improve the body’s response to infections.
 It’s even being explored in cancer immunotherapy and as a supportive therapy in conditions like chronic hepatitis and sepsis.
 Overall, Thymosin Alpha-1 is “the immune modulator” – it primarily ramps up immune function to help the body fight off threats.

 What is Thymosin Beta-4 (TB-500)?